wilsonliaows/docs/connectors/infusionsoft.md

 *Payment plan details on Workato*

-### What can I do with this information?
+#### What can I do with payment plan information?

-#### 1) Getting invoices made by a specific user for a range of dates
+1) Getting invoices made by a specific user for a range of dates

 This allows you to understand the payment habits made by a client, which could be useful for making reports or inqueries in your CRM.

-#### 2) Syncing payments
+2) Syncing payments

 Payment plan details contain the IDs of each payment for the order.
 With this, you will be able to sync all payments made for this order.

-## Infusionsoft : List of Item types
+### Item types

-When receiving details of an invoice, each line item is tied with a field called **item_type** that marks the type of the item.
-These values are in integer form, and in case you need to receive only a certain type of items, here are the list of numbers and their respective item types :
+When retrieving details of an invoice, each line item has a field called **item_type** marking the type of the item.
+These values are in integer form.
+If you wish to retrieve only certain types of items, you can refer to the following list of numbers and their respective item types:

 0 = Unknown Type